“Opposing the autocrat is not the hard part. The hard part is figuring out what to do about it.”

 More on the book, plus glowing reviews, an award, and press coverage, here.
 And here is a list of favorite books inspired by my work on Won’t Lose This Dream.

-LATEST JOURNALISM:
+___________________________________________________________________________________LATEST JOURNALISM:

-In the wake of the 2024 presidential election, I traveled to Youngstown, Ohio, a depressed Rust Belt city that has been let down by Donald Trump — as it has by many politicians — but has become a bastion of MAGA support nonetheless.
+- In the wake of the 2024 presidential election, I traveled to Youngstown, Ohio, a depressed Rust Belt city that has been let down by Donald Trump — as it has by many politicians — but has become a bastion of MAGA support nonetheless.
 Here‘s my report on how people there think and why Trump managed to win.
 In The Observer.

-I also traveled to Kalispell, a small, conservative city in northwestern Montana that is waging war on its own homeless population, to the point where dog whistles from the political leadership have led to acts of violence including the brutal murder of a homeless man in a parking lot.
+- I also traveled to Kalispell, a small, conservative city in northwestern Montana that is waging war on its own homeless population, to the point where dog whistles from the political leadership have led to acts of violence including the brutal murder of a homeless man in a parking lot.
 The city has also scapegoated a privately run emergency cold-weather shelter — only the shelter has found effective ways to fight back.
 In the Guardian.

-A lot more of Andrew’s journalism here.
+A lot more of Andrew’s journalism can be found here.

 Andrew Gumbel is a British-born author and journalist, based in Los Angeles, who has won awards for his work as an investigative reporter, political columnist, and feature writer.
 He writes frequently about politics, education, the criminal justice system and many other subjects, mostly for the Guardian.